2024 Olympics, opening ceremony: explanation of cultural references and nods

 Fluctuat nec mergitur, here is a motto heard in the city after the 2015’s terror attacks.
 But do you know the story of this Latin locution and what it means to the City of Paris?
 [Read more]

-At the Louvre, the theft of the Mona Lisa takes us back to the story of the 1911 disappearance of Leonardo da Vinci's world-famous painting.
-The works of art half-submerged in the Seine, contemplating the passing athletes, are references to the paintings on display at the Louvre.
+On the Louvre side, the flight of the Mona Lisa takes us back to the story of the disappearance in 1911 of Leonardo da Vinci's world-famous painting.
+The works half-submerged in the Seine, contemplating the passing athletes, are references to the paintings on display at the Louvre Museum.

-Éphéméride du 22 août à Paris : Le vol de la Joconde au Musée du LouvreÉphéméride du 22 août à Paris : Le vol de la Joconde au Musée du LouvreÉphéméride du 22 août à Paris : Le vol de la Joconde au Musée du LouvreÉphéméride du 22 août à Paris : Le vol de la Joconde au Musée du Louvre Ephemeris for August 22 in Paris: The theft of the Mona Lisa from the Louvre Museum
+Éphéméride du 22 août à Paris : Le vol de la Joconde au Musée du LouvreÉphéméride du 22 août à Paris : Le vol de la Joconde au Musée du LouvreÉphéméride du 22 août à Paris : Le vol de la Joconde au Musée du LouvreÉphéméride du 22 août à Paris : Le vol de la Joconde au Musée du Louvre The theft of the Mona Lisa from the Louvre Museum in 1911: here's the story

 On August 22, 1911, Leonardo da Vinci's Mona Lisa disappeared from the Musée du Louvre, under the noses of the guards.
 It was a shock.
 It would be another two years before Mona Lisa's smile could be seen again in sunny Florence.
 [Read more]